KutoolsforOffice — One Suite. Five Tools. Get More Done.February Sale: 20% Off

 A screenshot of the References dialog box with Microsoft Scripting Runtime selected

-4. Press the "Alt" + "Q" keys to close the "Microsoft Visual Basic for Applications" window.
+4. Press "Alt" + "Q" to close the VBA editor and return to your worksheet.

 A screenshot showing previous cell values saved in another column in Excel